 - Knowledge of frameworks, concepts, and theories related to leadership, communication, and ethics and experience applying them in real-world contexts

-- Awareness of their own predispositions and strengths as leaders and an understanding of how to play to their strengths and collaborate with others who will compensate for their weaknesses
+- Awareness of their on strengths and weakness as leaders and followers and an understanding of how to play to their strengths and collaborate with others who will compensate for their weaknesses

 - Communication skills and expertise

-- An interdisciplinary understanding of social challenges and innovative communication strategies
+- Interdisciplinary understanding of social challenges and innovative communication and leadership strategies